robocre8/eimu_arduino/README.md

 ## How to Use the Library
 - Ensure you have the **`Easy IMU Module`** (i.e **`MPU9250 EIMU Module`**).
 Calibrate it and set it up using the **`eimu_setup_application`**.

-- Download download the library by clicking on the green Code button above (or clone it)
+- Download the library by clicking on the green Code button above (or clone it)
   > if you download it, extract it and change the folder name to `eimu_arduino`

 - Move the downloaded library file - **`eimu_arduino`** - to your Arduino library folder